 – Elizabeth Compa '11 Although any Yale University student may apply for Kirby Simon Summer Fellowship travel support, applications from non-graduating Yale Law School students receive priority, and only law students are eligible for the living expenses component.

 Kirby Simon Fellows have worked on a wide variety of issues at non-governmental organizations, international organizations and agencies, and international and foreign courts throughout the world.
 To see a list of summer human rights fellowship placements since 1999, click here.

 Applying for the Kirby Simon Summer Fellowship

-Applications are due on March 15, 2014, and require a proposal, résumé, letter from a sponsoring organization confirming the student’s summer work assignment, and list of references.
+Applications are usually due in March, and require a proposal, résumé, letter from a sponsoring organization confirming the student’s summer work assignment, and list of references.
 Before applying, students must meet with either Jim Silk or Soo-Ryun Kwon.
 Contact the Schell Center for application information and to sign up for meetings.
 Download the instructions.
 Download the application.
-During the summer of 2013, the Schell Center funded thirty-seven Kirby Simon Summer Fellows.
-In recent years, as many as twenty percent of all first-year students have received summer funding from the Schell Center for international human rights work.
+In recent years, as many as 20 percent of all first-year students have received summer funding from the Schell Center for international human rights work.